 For those of you who are in the dark about Dipity, it is a free, online resource for creating visually appealing timelines.
 You are allowed to upload videos, pictures and other media to make your timeline more enticing.
 It is a perfect tool for students of all ages and for any classroom educator to use.

-So now the question becomes, how can I use Dipity?
+How can I use Dipity?

 Signing Up for Dipity: